TNT: Pink and red water

+Pink water is the term used to describe wastewater saturated with trinitrotoluene (at a concentration of up to 150 ppm).
+Pink water may be produced from equipment washing processes following munitions filling or demilitarization operations.
+Due to variances in the methods used at different production sites, pink water's composition is indefinite, and depends on the exact process used at a particular site; the runoff from a Munitions factory may also contain RDX or HMX, depending on the mix used.

-Pink water and red water are two distinct types of wastewater related to trinitrotoluene.
-Pink water is produced from equipment washing processes after munitions filling or demilitarization operations, and as such is generally saturated with the maximum amount of TNT that will dissolve in water (about 150 parts per million (ppm).)
-However it has an indefinite composition that depends on the exact process; in particular, it may also contain cyclotrimethylenetrinitramine (RDX) if the plant uses TNT/RDX mixtures, or HMX if TNT/HMX is used.
-Red water (also known as "Sellite water") is produced during the process used to purify the crude TNT.
-It has a complex composition containing more than a dozen aromatic compounds, but the principal components are inorganic salts (sodium sulfate, sodium sulfite, sodium nitrite and sodium nitrate) and sulfonated nitroaromatics.
+Red water is the term given to wastewater formed when crude trinitrotoluene is reacted with an aqueous sodium sulfite solution (referred to as "sellite").
+Sellite reacts with the undesired components to form water soluble compounts, but leaves the desired isomer unchanged.
+The water used to wash these now-soluble waste compounds away is referred to as red water, or sometimes "sellite water" It has a complex composition containing more than a dozen aromatic compounds, but the principal components are inorganic salts (sodium sulfate, sodium sulfite, sodium nitrite and sodium nitrate) and sulfonated nitroaromatics.

-Pink water is actually colorless at the time of generation, whereas red water can be colorless or a very pale red.
-The color is produced by photolytic reactions under the influence of sunlight.
+Pink and red water are colorless at the time of generation; the color is produced by photolytic reactions under the influence of sunlight.
 Despite the names, red and pink water are not necessarily different shades; the color depends mainly on the duration of solar exposure.
-If exposed long enough, "pink" water will become dark brown.
+If exposed long enough, "pink" water may turn various shades of pink, red, rusty orange, or black.

 Because of the toxicity of TNT, the discharge of pink water to the environment has been prohibited in the US and many other countries for decades, but ground contamination may exist in very old plants.
 However, RDX and tetryl contamination is usually considered more problematic, as TNT has very low soil mobility.
 Red water is significantly more toxic and as such it has always been considered hazardous waste.
 It has traditionally been disposed of by evaporation to dryness (as the toxic components are not volatile), followed by incineration.
 Much research has been conducted to develop better disposal processes.

 Ecological impact

-Because of its suitability in construction and demolition, TNT has become the most widely used explosive and thus its toxicity is the most characterized and reported.
+Because of its suitability in munitions, TNTs toxicity has been characterized and reported.
 Residual TNT from manufacture, storage, and use can pollute water, soil, the atmosphere, and the biosphere.

 The concentration of TNT in contaminated soil can reach 50 g/kg of soil, where the highest concentrations can be found on or near the surface.
 In September 2001, the United States Environmental Protection Agency (USEPA) declared TNT a pollutant whose removal is a priority.
-The USEPA maintains that TNT levels in soil should not exceed 17.2 grams per kilogram of soil and 0.01 milligrams per litre of water.
+The USEPA maintains that TNT levels in soil should not exceed 17.2 milligrams per kilogram of soil and 0.01 milligrams per litre of water.